folio-org/mod-ncip/README.md

 ![Illustrates updating the toolkit.properties file by adding a configuration for the Request Item Service](docs/images/newServiceToolkit.png?raw=true "Illustrates updating the toolkit.properties file")

-These are the default values used for the NCIP Toolkit configuraiton.
+These are the default values used for the NCIP Toolkit configuration.

 #### Step 2: Create the class you configured in step 1
 The new class should implement the Toolkit's interface for this service.
 In this example your new class would implement the RequestItemService interface.
 This means your class is required to have a 'performService' method as illustrated below.